daremat/es6-epf/README.md

 and so on.
 You have to convert the other component the same way, and have fun to create your own style !

+> ![info]
+You can find much more sass feature from the docs: https://sass-lang.com/guide

 ### Checklist
  - [ ] I know the differences between `css-loader`, `style-loader` and `sass-loader`.
  - [ ] I have converted all my css files to sass files.